jonrau1/SyntheticSun/README.md

 You can also bring your own commercial threat intel platforms and feeds such as InfoBlox or Recorded Future into this solution by pointing them at the DynamoDB tables with similar syntax.

-#### 7. I did a look up against the raw log sources in S3 and I am not seeing the entries in Elasticsearch, why is this?
+#### 7. I did a look up against the raw log sources in S3 and I am not seeing the entries in Elasticsearch; why is this?
 Most log delivery from AWS is "best effort," so there is not an official SLA published; however, I would assume it is around 99.5 - 99.9%, where anything in that last 0.5 - 0.1% will not be delivered.
 "Production" traffic is also first class in AWS; if there are network bandwidth constraints it will default to delivering connectivity back to clients versus sending out logs.
 The more likely event is that the raw log file was too large for Lambda to process the entire thing in time; you see this a lot when you are being hosed by a DOS or crawler from the same client IP.
 WAF and ALB bundle log files by the caller (from what I can tell), so if you absorb hundreds of requests, the log file can be very large.

-#### 8. I have an existing Elasticsearch Service domain in a VPC, will this solution work?
+#### 8. I have an existing Elasticsearch Service domain in a VPC; will this solution work?
-You will either need to:
+Yes, however you will need to perform one of the following:

   - Place the Lambda functions into a VPC and attach VPC Endpoints for S3, DynamoDB, and CloudWatch Logs.
-Or:
-  - Modify the solution to publish the final formatted logs into Kinesis Data Firehose and point them to you ES Domain in a VPC.
+  - Alternatively, modify the solution to publish the final formatted logs into Kinesis Data Firehose and point them to you ES Domain in a VPC.

-There are additional costs for this and Lambda in a VPC, especially for dozens of concurrent invocations, will likely lead to more problems from ENIs sticking around and eating your RFC1918 space.
+There are additional costs for this.
+Lambda in a VPC, especially for dozens of concurrent invocations, will likely lead to more problems from ENIs sticking around and eating your RFC1918 space.
 Unless you absolutely have to isolate all traffic within your VPC to meet compliance requirements, I would not go down that road.

 #### 9. Can I publish these log sources to Splunk instead?
 Yes, this is achievable by modifying the solution to publish the final formatted logs into Kinesis Data Firehose and point them to Splunk.

-#### 10. Will you support any other logging sources
+#### 10. Will you support any other logging sources?
 I hope to have support for Route 53 DNS Logs, S3 Access Logs, CloudFront Access Logs ~~and API Gateway Access Logs~~ and maybe some other host-based logs in the future.

 #### 11. Why did you use the CloudWatch Agent instead of the Kinesis Data Agent?